JoshuaWise/vapr-output/README.md

 }));
 ```

-### options.strictParameters = *false*

-By default, media parameters are negotiated in a case-insensitive manner.
-This is usually desirable because the most common parameters (e.g., `charset`) are case-insensitive.
-However, if you're using media parameters that are case-sensitive, you can accommodate them by setting `strictParameters` to `true`.
+Media parameters are negotiated in a case-insensitive manner because many common parameters (e.g., `charset`) are case-insensitive.
+If you're using media parameters that are case-sensitive, you can reverse this behavior by setting the `strictParameters` option.

 ```js
 route.use(output({